 St. Mary’s Tatsfield is a wonderful venue to have your marriage service.
-It is of course a beautiful church in a wonderful setting but more importantly holding the ceremony in church means seeking God’s blessing for your relationship.
+It is a small but beautiful church in a wonderful setting but more importantly holding the ceremony in church means seeking God’s blessing for your relationship.
 It also means you will be held in the prayers of the local Christian community.

-In the early Spring before the wedding couples are invited to attend a marriage preparation day.
+In addition to preparation with the Vicar, wedding couples may be invited to attend a marriage preparation morning.
 This is usually a Saturday morning with lunch.
 The day explores expectations of marriage, its meaning and dealing with relationship issues.
 It is also a good opportunity to meet other couples getting married within our team of churches.

 If either party has been divorced, marriage in church is possible, but is not automatic and needs to be carefully considered together with the Vicar.
 In line with Church of England policy, marriage of divorcees is allowed within certain conditions.
 The couple is encouraged to meet with the Vicar to discuss their circumstances.

 If you would like to consider getting married at St. Mary’s, the best thing to do would be to come along to a service on a Sunday and to see the church for yourself and introduce yourself to a member of clergy.